Litauen/docs.bannerlordmodding.lt/modding/mbsubmodulebase.md

 OnGameStart|(Third) Starts as soon as you load a game.
 Called immediately upon loading after selecting a game mode (submodule) from the main menu
 BeginGameStart|(Fourth) Starts when the game starts loading.
 Called immediately after loading the selected game mode (submodule) has completed
 OnGameLoaded|(Fifth) Starts when the game finishes loading.
-Called only after loading a save OnNewGameCreated|Starts when a new Campaign game is created.
-Called when starting a new save in the campaign mode specifically
+Called only after loading a save OnNewGameCreated|Starts when a new Campaign or Sandbox game is created.
 OnCampaignStart|Starts when you press the Campaign Button on the main screen.
 Called once any game mode is started OnGameInitializationFinished|(Last) Starts after the game finishes initializing.
 Called once the initialization for a game mode has finished
 OnAfterGameInitializationFinished|